Student Subjective Wellbeing Questionnaire

 • 56–64 = almost always

-Following are some examples to illustrate the response-referenced interpretation method, showing how higher scale scores are interpreted as experiencing wellbeing with greater frequency at school.
+Following are examples to illustrate the response-referenced interpretation method, showing how higher scale scores are interpreted as experiencing well-being with greater frequency at school.

 • Subscale example.
 If the SC scale score = 12, then the average-item score = 3.
 The interpretation of the response anchor "3" is that, on average, the student often experiences school connectedness.

 • Total scale example.
-If the SW total score = 29, then the average-item score = 1.81.
+If the GSW total score = 29, then the average-item score = 1.81.
 Given the decimal is greater than .49, we round up to the item response anchor associated with "2," which is sometimes.
-The interpretation is that, on average, the student sometimes experiences wellbeing at school.
+The interpretation is that, on average, the student sometimes experiences well-being at school.

 • Multiple time points example.
-Imagine we have two SW total scores for a student from two different time points.
-At Time 1, the SW total sum score = 36; at Time 2, the SW total sum score = 45.
-The interpretation is that, on average, the student reported sometimes experiencing wellbeing at Time 1 whereas often experiencing wellbeing at Time 2.
-Depending on the assessment purpose and context, this might suggest improvement in student wellbeing over time.
+Imagine we have GSW total scores for a student from two different time points.
+At Time 1, the GSW total sum score = 36; at Time 2, the GSW total sum score = 45.
+The interpretation is that, on average, the student reported sometimes experiencing global well-being at Time 1 whereas often experiencing global well-being at Time 2.
+Depending on the assessment context, this might suggest improvement in the student's global well-being over time.

 Norm-Referenced Interpretations